wwwqr-000/onion_ssh/README.md

 <h2>Use ssh trough Tor (Including tunnels.
 Based on plink syntax)</h2>

-Onion ssh is part of Whiteavocado INC
+Onion ssh is part of whiteavocado